-Everybody loves a good baked lasagna (lasagne al forno to the Italians) and here on The Pasta Project there is a growing number of delicious baked lasagna recipes (yes there are different ways to make it!).
-However, I recently discovered that making this dish with homemade lasagne pasta is pretty unbeatable! (go straight to recipe)
+Everybody loves a good baked lasagna (lasagne al forno to the Italians).
+And, here on The Pasta Project there is a growing number of delicious baked lasagna recipes (yes there are different ways to make it!).
+However, making lasagne al forno with homemade lasagne pasta is pretty unbeatable!

 Baked lasagna around Italy.

 Baked lasagna is a classic dish in most Italian regions.
 However, the recipe varies from region to region.
-In Northern Italy, it is made with fresh or dried egg pasta and, usually, a classic Bolognese sauce or meat ragu, Parmesan or grana cheese and bechamel .
+In Northern Italy, they make it with fresh or dried egg pasta.
+Usually, the other ingredients are a classic Bolognese sauce or meat ragu, Parmigiano Reggiano or grana cheese and bechamel .

-In Emilia-Romagna, they often use green lasagne, made with spinach.
-A great favourite of mine for baked lasagna from Emilia-Romagna is baked pasta roses or swallow’s nests (nidi di rodine).
-In this dish, the lasagne are rolled with ham and cheese and sometimes other ingredients inside them and then baked covered in bechamel.
-I recently made this recipe with homemade lasagne and boy was it good!
+In Emilia-Romagna, they often use green lasagne pasta sheets, made with spinach.
+A great favourite of mine for baked lasagna from Emilia-Romagna is baked pasta roses or swallow’s nests (nidi di rodine) (see link below).
+In this dish, the lasagne sheets are rolled with ham and cheese and sometimes other ingredients inside them and then baked covered in bechamel.
+I have made this recipe with homemade lasagne and boy is it good!

 In Naples, Neapolitan lasagna, a typical carnival dish, is prepared with Neapolitan ragu, meatballs, cow’s ricotta, provola and pecorino cheese.
-The lasagne used in the south are usually dried and possibly made without egg.
+Interestingly, the lasagne in the south is often dried and made without egg.

 Not all Italian recipes for ‘lasagne al forno’ contain tomatoes.
-There are many ‘white’ recipes too.
+In fact, there are many ‘white’ recipes too.
+Italians say ‘lasagna bianca’.
 A ‘white’ lasagna I particularly love comes from Puglia.
-It’s made with mushrooms and burrata.
-Believe me when I say it’s amazingly delicious and since there’s no meat included perfect for vegetarians too!
+It’s made with mushrooms and burrata (see link below).
+Believe me when I say, it’s amazingly delicious.
+Plus, there’s no meat included, perfect for vegetarians too!

-Here in Northern Italy, these dishes (red and white) are also called ‘pasticcio’.
-However, although pasticcio has layers of pasta with various fillings baked in the oven, it isn’t always made with lasagne pasta.
+Here in Northern Italy, people also call these dishes (red and white) ‘pasticcio’.
+However, although pasticcio has layers of pasta with various fillings baked in the oven, it isn’t always with lasagne sheets.